shaileshdesai31/NewMusicReleases/README.md

 --- CREDITS ---

 All files written by Shailesh Desai.
 The python spotipy library was used throughout all files.
-The spotipy library tutorials to structure some small generic tasks in some files.
+The spotipy library tutorials were used to structure some small generic tasks in some files.